Ryan-Gunawan/COSC-4353/README.md

 Group 2

-How to get the frontend running:
+How to get the frontend running: cd into frontend directory and install dependencies:

-0
-1    Just go into frontend directory and do npm run dev.
+    npm install

+run the server in development mode:

+    npm run dev

 Server will be running on http://localhost:3000
-    There's currently just some boiler plate front end stuff from React.

 How to get the backend running: